(Students apply through the Faculty of Arts and Social Sciences)

 |Time to complete part-time||1 - 2 years||1.5 - 3 years||2 - 4 years|

-Health communication is one of the largest industry workforces in public relations and media, acting as a bridge between medical bodies, public health authorities and the wider public through the media.
+Health communication is one of the largest industry workforces in public relations and media, acting as a bridge between medical bodies, public health authorities and the wider public.

-The 1.5 year program (full-time) provides media skills for professional communicators in public and corporate health communications, healthcare public affairs, public relations, community relations, healthcare promotions and health journalism.
-It also offers a solid, evidence-based education in international health, community-oriented health practice, obesity and other disease prevention strategies, and health promotion.
+The 1.5 year program (full-time) provides core communication skills for professional communicators in public and corporate health and medicine, public affairs, public relations, community relations and health journalism.
+It also offers a solid, evidence-based education in international health, community-oriented health practice, non-communicable disease prevention strategies, and health promotion.
 Designed to meet the needs of those already working in, or wishing to enter, the private and public health sectors, as well as non-government and community organisations, our program is flexible.
 For example, the Graduate Diploma (1 year full-time) and Graduate Certificate (6 months full-time) courses provide shorter avenues to update and extend one’s professional skills, or to explore new career directions.

-Our degrees will equip students with knowledge, understanding and expertise across media and health disciplines, incorporating a cross-disciplinary, collaborative approach.
-Units of study provide training in campaign development, advocacy, humanitarian and emergency health issues, bioethics, and an understanding of health cultures, policy and promotion.
-Featuring a well-regarded internship program, students will have the chance to attain high-level skills from work experience while fostering professional contacts and networks prior to completion.
-Units of study available in the degree include: News Writing; Dealing with the Media; Health Communication, International Health Promotion; and Organisational Communication.
+Our degrees will equip students with knowledge, understanding and expertise in communicating health and wellbeing, incorporating a cross-disciplinary, collaborative approach.
+Units of study provide training in campaign development, advocacy, humanitarian and crisis health issues, bioethics, and an understanding of health cultures, policy and promotion.
+Qualified students will have the chance to attain high-level skills from work experience via a well-regarded internship program while fostering professional contacts and networks prior to completion.
+Units of study available in the degree include: Crisis Communication; Health Communication, Social Marketing; and Organisational Communication.

 Dr Olaf Werder